Dukes0O/chat-ui/PROGRESS.md

 - Implement lightweight authentication (username + access key per user).
 - Ensure files and sessions are only accessible by their owner.
 - Update documentation and API surface to reflect new authentication and data isolation.
+- **[OPEN] KaTeX math rendering troubleshooting:** Math expressions are auto-converted and KaTeX is loaded, but further debugging is required to ensure all math displays correctly in both user and AI messages.

 ---